Does Progesterone cause Cancer?

 Emory University has been studying progesterone for 20 years now and have only found benefits.
 In fact a study they completed last year on brain trauma victims, found it remarkable at reversing the oedema that formed after the injury, with no adverse side affects.
 Interestingly 71% of the victims were men.

-I do understand your concern, so below you will find links to several research papers on various cancers.
-Several of these studies show how progesterone actually protects against cancer by activating the gene p53, which is the gene involved in apoptosis.
+Many are concerned, so below you will find links to several research papers on various cancers.
+Several of these studies show how progesterone actually protects against hormonal cancer by activating the gene p53, which is the gene involved in apoptosis.
 If this gene is inactive cells keep growing.

 The hormone estrogen is a known initiator of heart disease and cancer, progesterone inhibits the production of estrogen.